 Colorado Republican Ken Buck won't run for Congress again: "We lost our way"

 Rep. Ken Buck says he will not seek another term for the House of Representatives.
-The Republican represents Colorado's 4th Congressional District and has served five terms in the district that includes portions of northern and eastern Colorado.
+The 64-year-old Republican represents Colorado's 4th Congressional District and has served five terms in the district that includes portions of Northern and Eastern Colorado.

 "Our nation is on a collision course with reality and a steadfast commitment to truth, even uncomfortable truths, is the only way forward," Buck said in a reference to election denials from his own party about the Jan.
 6 attack on the U.S. Capitol.